code-distillery/httpclient-configuration-support/README.md

 - editable non-default configuration for `HttpClient` instances
 - possibility to assign non-default configurations by ID to a service (at development or runtime)
 - automatic management of the life-cycle of `HttpClient` instances
-- no more inconsitent ad-hoc configurations
+- no more inconsistent ad-hoc configurations
 - less work for developers using `HttpClient` in OSGi

 ## Requirements

-- Metatype 1.3 (e.g. org.apache.felix.metatype 1.1.2)
+- MetaType 1.3 (e.g. org.apache.felix.metatype 1.1.2)
 - Declarative Services
 - Configuration Admin